 I’m venturing into the realm of conjecture here, but here are the things I believe are responsible for making a difference:

-Ammonia - Household dissinfectant and cleaner, in the perfect concentration for safe use.
+- Ammonia – Household disinfectant and cleaner, in the perfect concentration for safe use.

-Warm - Making a solution for the Neti Pot, the advice is always to use warm water.
+- Warm – Making a solution for the Neti Pot, the advice is always to use warm water.
 That way, there is no shock to the nerves, and the solution is easily absorbed.
-The perfect temperature, of course is body termperature.
+The perfect temperature, of course is body temperature.

 In the case of psoriasis, for example, the either the acidity kills whatever microbes might be the cause, or salts and minerals provide the skin cells with the materials they need, if the real cause is a deficiency.
 In either case, the fact that solution is both effective and readily absorbed is the key to its effectiveness.